 - It provides an extra layer of warmth that doesn’t take the same volume of luggage space as a full coat.

 - The slim fit and neutral colour are flattering and don’t feel like you’re entirely sacrificing style for practicality.

 I first bought my LBD secondhand in mint condition for $35 online.
 It has been the ultimate workhorse at home and away.
 After four years I finally wore it out, but I couldn’t let it go until I found another and I did!
-May 2021 I found the exact same dress, in great condition online via Poshmark and paid less than $20 for it – soon to be 20c cost per wear.
+I thrifted the exact same dress, in great condition online and paid less than $20 for it – soon to be 20c cost per wear.
 This is why it works so well:

 - Sun protection

 - Stylish adornments to change up an outfit